-Upper Belvedere palace claims all the glory with its Klimts and Schieles, but its smaller cousin at Lower Belvedere also combines special art exhibitions with classic Baroque architecture.
+Upper Belvedere palace claims all the glory with its Klimts and Schieles, but its smaller sibling at the other end of the gardens also combines art with classic Baroque architecture.
+Welcome to Lower Belvedere.

 - Top exhibitions in the palace & Orangerie